jlabounty/pioneer_nearline/magnet_iteration/README.md

 ---

 The script will write a file (`output.json`) which is compatable with the WaveDAQ using the scans defined in `input.json`.
-If you have an invalid input format, or there is some warning (you may be too close to the magnet current limit) The input file format is as follows:
+If you have an invalid input format, or there is some warning (you may be too close to the magnet current limit) you will get an error on the command line.
+The input file format is as follows:

 For scanning through single magnet, you can have a file as follows: